 Consider a podcast about personal finance.
 Even with 5,000 listeners, the show might attract people actively searching for investment tools or financial advice.
 Advertisers in that space value those listeners because their interests align with the product.

 Instead of shouting to millions of people who may not care, a podcast reaches a smaller group already paying attention.
 Each listener becomes more meaningful, because the message fits their interests.
+Edison Research further found that 54% of podcast listeners say they are more likely to consider buying from a brand after hearing it advertised on a podcast they trust.

 For creators, this is encouraging news.
 You do not need millions of downloads to build a sustainable show.
 A focused audience can be far more powerful.